w3f/polkadot-wiki/docs/learn/learn-opengov.md

 :::

-In OpenGov, there is a special operation called **Cancelation** for intervening with a proposal already being voted on.
+In OpenGov, there is a special operation called **Cancellation** for intervening with a proposal already being voted on.
 The operation will immediately reject an ongoing referendum regardless of its status.
 There is also a provision to ensure the deposit of the proposer is slashed if the proposal is malicious or spam.